 After performing age-specific analyses to account for the older age of non-sarcomeric HCM patients, patients with sarcomeric HCM had a higher prevalence of atrial and ventricular arrhythmias and LV systolic dysfunction.
 Overall, the age-standardized incidence rates were 22-34% higher in patients with sarcomeric HCM for each of these 3 outcomes.
 Moreover, the downstream impact of these events also appeared to be more consequential.
 For example, after atrial fibrillation developed, the likelihood of LV systolic dysfunction, ventricular arrhythmias or death were each ~2-fold higher for patients with sarcomeric than non-sarcomeric HCM.
 From a clinical perspective, these findings suggest that healthcare providers should pay particular attention to these outcomes in patients with sarcomeric HCM, both because they merit aggressive management, but also because they suggest worse long-term prognosis16,17.
 Additionally, the cumulative incidence of ventricular arrhythmias was higher in sarcomeric HCM throughout adulthood, but particularly in patients older than 65 years.
 Thus, clinicians should be aware that while SCD risk decreases markedly after age 65 years in non-sarcomeric HCM, the same attenuation of risk does not seem to be present in sarcomeric HCM and attention to risk stratification may continue to be appropriate.

 Finally, patients with sarcomeric HCM had an HCM-related mortality rate double that of non-sarcomeric HCM.
-Age-specific analysis revealed that HCM-related mortality diverges in the two groups from age 45 onwards.
-The largest relative difference in HCM-related mortality in patients between the age of 46 and 55, where mortality was almost 4 times higher in patients with sarcomeric HCM.
+Age-specific analysis revealed that HCM-related mortality diverges in the two groups from age 45 years onwards.
+The largest relative difference in HCM-related mortality was in patients between the age of 46 and 55 years, where mortality was almost 4 times higher in patients with sarcomeric HCM.
 Previous studies have identified sarcomeric HCM to associate with higher all-cause mortality rates.3,5 However, prior studies did not investigate the difference in age-specific incidence of death, causes of death and may have been influenced by immortal time bias, leading to inflated effect estimates.

 Clinical Implications

 Findings from this study have implications for clinical practice and future research in HCM.
 Non-sarcomeric HCM was characterized by a higher burden of obesity, hypertension, and LV obstruction but less severe consequences of disease than patients with sarcomeric HCM.
 We hypothesize that hypertension and obesity may be in the causal pathway for developing non-sarcomeric HCM, reinforcing the importance of aggressive management and risk factor modification.
-On the other hand, patients with sarcomeric HCM appeared to be more susceptible to adverse outcomes of HCM-- more likely to progress to advanced heart failure, experience atrial and ventricular arrhythmias, and die of HCM-related causes.
-Atrial fibrillation was both more prevalent and more consequential.
+On the other hand, patients with sarcomeric HCM appeared to be more susceptible to adverse outcomes intrinsic to their HCM (i.e. advanced heart failure, atrial and ventricular arrhythmias, HCM-related mortality) independent of non-HCM exposures.
+Nonetheless, by nature of earlier presentations, sarcomeric HCM patients have less average years of exposure to hypertension and obesity (when present) – thus these factors are expected to likely contribute in older age groups.
+Atrial fibrillation was both more prevalent and more consequential in sarcomeric HCM.
 Sudden cardiac death risk was higher and persisted to advanced age.
-As such, patients with sarcomeric HCM, may benefit from more intensive surveillance and management of ventricular and atrial arrhythmias and LV systolic dysfunction.16–18 Current risk stratification algorithms for sudden cardiac death in HCM do not account for genetic substrate.19–21 However, in this study carrying a sarcomere variant was associated with a standardized incidence ratio of 1.3 for a composite ventricular arrhythmia outcome, and notably with the highest relative and absolute difference in older patients (>65 years); an age when risk is traditionally thought to be lower.
+As such, patients with sarcomeric HCM, may benefit from more intensive surveillance and management of ventricular and atrial arrhythmias and LV systolic dysfunction.16–18 Current risk stratification algorithms for sudden cardiac death in HCM do not account for genetic substrate.19–21 However, in this study, carrying a sarcomere variant was associated with a standardized incidence ratio of 1.3 for a composite ventricular arrhythmia outcome, and notably with the highest relative and absolute difference in older patients (>65 years); an age when risk is traditionally thought to be lower.
 These findings suggest that implementing information regarding genetic substrate into future SCD risk prediction models could improve model performance and better guide management decisions regarding primary prevention ICD.

 Limitations